In the guide

 This guidance is for England

-There are laws affecting food retailers, distributors or manufacturers (and in certain circumstances caterers) that, in the course of their business, are left with food material consisting of or containing products originating from animals that are no longer intended for human consumption (for example, raw meat or fish past its use-by date, milk and milk products, and eggs and egg products).
+There are laws affecting food retailers, distributors and manufacturers (and in certain circumstances caterers) that, in the course of their business, are left with food material consisting of or containing products originating from animals that are no longer intended for human consumption - for example, raw meat or fish past its use-by date, milk and milk products, and eggs and egg products.

 Can surplus food be fed to livestock?

-Food businesses handling ABPs and former foodstuffs that wish to send eligible material for feeding to livestock must have a Hazard Analysis and Critical Control Point (HACCP) plan in place to effectively control the separation, identification and storage of this feed material in order to prevent any cross-contamination and unsafe feed materials from entering the feed chain.
-An unsafe feed is one that could have an adverse effect on human / animal health or the environment; or make the food from food-producing animals unsafe for human consumption.
+Food businesses handling ABPs and former foodstuffs that wish to send eligible material for feeding to livestock must have an HACCP ('hazard analysis and critical control points') plan in place to effectively control the separation, identification and storage of this feed material in order to prevent any cross-contamination and unsafe feed materials from entering the feed chain.
+An unsafe feed is one that could have an adverse effect on human / animal health or the environment, or make the food from food-producing animals unsafe for human consumption.

 All former foodstuffs to be used as animal feed must be safe and wholesome for the intended species and must not be mouldy or contaminated with foreign bodies etc.

-Surplus food originating from retailers, distributors, wholesalers & manufacturers
+Surplus food originating from retailers, distributors, wholesalers and manufacturers

 The following two types of food products fall into the lowest category of animal by-product material (category 3) and so must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013; they are not eligible to be fed to livestock under any circumstances.

+Raw meat and fish.
 Products that require cooking before consumption, including meat and fish off-cuts - for example, scampi, fish fingers, raw sausages, chicken kiev, bacon.
-These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by the EU Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.
+These products must be disposed of at approved premises by one of the prescribed methods - for example, by rendering, incineration, or disposal at an approved biogas or composting plant, or as prescribed by Regulation (EC) No 1069/2009 laying down health rules as regards animal by-products and derived products not intended for human consumption.

-Uncooked and lightly cooked meat, poultry and fish products that are no longer intended for human consumption (for example, due to commercial reasons or manufacturing / packaging defects, and also out of date foods).
+Former foodstuffs.
+Uncooked and lightly cooked meat, poultry and fish products that are no longer intended for human consumption (for example, due to commercial reasons or manufacturing / packaging defects, and also out-of-date foods).
 This includes rare cooked meat (pink meat), beef jerky, Parma and Serrano ham, raw eggs and smoked salmon.
 These products must also be disposed of by one of the prescribed methods.

-Any small business taking advantage of this derogation will need to keep detailed records to show the type and total weight of each batch of category 3 material sent to landfill each week - for example, '17/11/2016 - five bags of raw mince weighing in total 15kg'.
+Any small business taking advantage of this derogation will need to keep detailed records to show the type and total weight of each batch of category 3 material sent to landfill each week - for example, '17 December 2020: five bags of raw mince weighing in total 15 kg'.

 Two flow charts are attached to help you decide how to dispose of your surplus food :